 J. Davis, D. Kingston, L. Humphrey

 Designing protocols for multi-agent interaction that achieve the desired behavior is a challenging and error-prone process.
-Proofs of protocol correctness rely on human intuition and require significant effort to develop.
-Even then, proofs can have mistakes that may go unnoticed after peer review, modeling and simulation, and testing of the resulting system.
-The potential for errors can be reduced through the use of formal methods, i.e. automated or semi-automated mathematically rigorous tools and techniques for system specification, design, and verification.
-In this paper, we apply a type of formal method called model checking to a previously published decentralized protocol for coordinating a surveillance task across multiple unmanned aerial vehicles.
+The standard practice is to manually develop proofs of protocol correctness that rely on human intuition and require significant effort to develop.
+Even then, proofs can have mistakes that may go unnoticed after peer review, modeling and simulation, and testing.
+The use of formal methods can reduce the potential for such errors.
+In this paper, we discuss our experience applying model checking to a previously published multi-agent protocol for unmanned air vehicles.
 The original publication provides a compelling proof of correctness, along with extensive simulation results to support it.
-However, our analysis found an error in one of the lemmas used in the proof.
-In this paper, we provide an overview of the protocol, the original "proof" of correctness, the model checking approach we used to analyze the protocol, the counterexample returned by the model checker, and the insight this counterexample provides into why the original lemma was incorrect.
-We also discuss how the formal modeling process revealed that certain aspects of the protocol were underspecified, and what future efforts would be needed to fully verify it with formal methods.
+However, analysis through model checking found an error in one of the proof's main lemmas.
+In this paper, we start by providing an overview of the protocol and its original "proof" of correctness, which represents the standard practice in multi-agent protocol design.
+We then describe how we modeled the protocol for a three-vehicle system in a model checker, the counterexample it returned, and the insight this counterexample provided.
+We also discuss benefits, limitations, and lessons learned from this exercise, as well as what future efforts would be needed to fully verify the protocol for an arbitrary number of vehicles.